WirelessAlien/ZipXtract/README.md

 ###  RAR extraction and 7z compression feature not available in F-Droid version of the app
-###  Complete version can be get from IzzyOnDroid and Github Release
+###  Complete version is available on IzzyOnDroid and Github Release

 ### Translate